Forget the pipe-smoking weather forecasters of old, we're different!

 As founder of Weather Consultancy Services, Weather School and Weatherweb.net it's my job to oversee operations here at the Weather Centre, advise and guide our meteorologists, and to make sure that you get the very best experience from your Premium membership.

 My passion is in communicating the weather, and having worked in broadcasting here in the UK and Europe, I want to bring great weather to a wider audience.
 After all, weather is what we all experience every day; its a fascinating subject but, until now, there have been very few outlets to explain how the weather works, why the forecast is as it is and also to explain uncertainties in the forecast.

 I have an MSc and PhD in Meteorology from the University of Birmingham, but with every day I learn more about the weather.

 Garry completed an MSc in Meteorology and Climatology at the University of Birmingham in September 2013.
-This included researching the influence of lunar cycles as a potential external forcing mechanism on weather patterns.
-(See the full list of Weatherweb reporters postings for discussions of this subject).
+This included researching the influence of lunar cycles as a potential external forcing mechanism on weather patterns, something which he continues to study and factor into his long-range forecasts.
 He also has a BA in Geography and Broadcast Media from the University of Derby.
 He has forecasted for Weatherweb Premium clients since 2014, covering the weather story for everyone from farmers to growers, pilots, sailors and large companies.
 He also operates and forecasts for the Mountain Weather Information Service.

 The identity of Captain Bob must remain a mystery, but all you need to know is that he (yes, we can confirm it is 'he') is considered one of the best long range forecasters around.